AVEX41/ScoreForge/README.md

 #### messages.js

-The messages.js file is used to handle the logic for the messages that are displayed when some error happens.
+The messages.js file is used to handle the logic for the messages that are displayed when some error happens or a form submission is returned.

 #### new.js